Qodea/multipass_installer/README.md

 When initially running the installer script, make sure you cloned to somewhere other than a protected MacOS directory (such as `Desktop`).
 The recommended option is to create `$HOME/Developer` (which MacOS automatically assigns a nice icon) and clone to there.
-Otherewise you may get mounting issues where Docker complains that the current directory doesn't exist.
+Otherwise you may get mounting issues where Docker complains that the current directory doesn't exist.

 If the Docker VM ever gets into a state where it won't launch, then delete it